andresacg30/acme-employees/README.md

 # How to run the program

 This is a command line program.
-Download the main.py file and save it in the same folder as the employees data files.
-You can download employees and employees1 for testing, and the file for test itself.
-Once you have the main.py in the same folder as your data, open a command line in that folder and run:
+Download the files and save your files with the data in the same program's folder.
+You can use employees and employees1 for test the program, or use the acme_test.py which tests the units of the program.
+Open a command line in that folder and run:

     - python main.py (NAME OF THE FILE WITH THE DATA.txt)